Grist-Data-Desk/land-grab-2/APPENDIX-A.md

 ### South Dakota

 This document explains the steps for processing the South Dakota data that was provided to us.
 There was no spatial data and we were given limited information on the MTRSA numbers, so we had to do significant processing to track the information down on the state's [PLSS server](https://arcgis.sd.gov/arcgis/rest/services/SD_All/Boundary_PLSS_QuarterQuarter/MapServer/0).
 We cleaned the ID information associated with the parcels and then queried for those adjusted IDs in this state spatial data server.
+The following files can be found in the [`sd_data`](https://github.com/Grist-Data-Desk/land-grab-2/tree/main/land_grab_2/stl_dataset/step_1/only_south_dakota_stl_input_gen/sd_data) folder and its parent directory.

 Files